California Polytechnic State University Mustang Band: During the game

 During the game the band plays in the stands, drawing from a working library of about 120 tunes (and about 1000 more in the archives).
 For every touchdown, the band plays the Cal Poly fight song, "Ride High, You Mustangs."
 For every point after or field goal made, they play "Yea Poly," an old fight song revived in 2007.
 (Prior to 2007, "Mustang Sally" was played to celebrate field goals.)
 The band also plays during timeouts and even during play when Cal Poly is on defense (to distract the rival offense).

 Halftime show

 The Halftime Show is the highlight of the marching band performances.
 The show changes for almost every game and requires a significant amount of work and practice in order to complete in time.
-Each halftime show consists of at least three pieces which include drill elements written by the drill design committee.
+Each halftime show at Mustang Memorial Field consists of at least three pieces which include drill elements written by the drill design committee.
 At some point during the season, the band gets to perform a special drill—when the band dances uniformly to the drum cadence.